Optimal Preconditioning and Fisher Adaptive Langevin Sampling: Introduction

 In this paper, we derive a fast and very robust adaptive MCMC technique in high dimensions that learns a preconditioning matrix for the MALA method, which is the standard gradient-based MCMC algorithm obtained by a first-order discretization of the continuous-time Langevin diffusion.
-Our first contribution is a theoretical result that defines an optimal preconditioning by analytically optimizing a criterion on the Langevin diffusion.
-The criterion is the well-known expected squared jumped distance \cite{pasarica2010adaptively} which at maximum yields as a preconditioner the inverse matrix $\mathcal{I}^{-1}$ of the following Fisher information covariance matrix $\mathcal{I} = \Exp_{\pi(x)} \left[ \nabla \log \pi(x) \nabla \log \pi(x)^\top \right]$.
-This contradicts the common belief and practice in adaptive MCMC that the covariance of $\pi$ is the best preconditioner.
-While this is a surprising result we show that $\mathcal{I}^{-1}$ connects well with a certain quantity appearing in optimal scaling results for RWM \citep{roberts1997weak, roberts2001optimal}.
+Our first contribution is to define an optimal preconditioning by analytically optimizing a criterion on the Langevin diffusion.
+The criterion is the well-known expected squared jumped distance \cite{pasarica2010adaptively} which at optimum yields as a preconditioner the inverse matrix $\mathcal{I}^{-1}$ of the following Fisher information covariance matrix $\mathcal{I} = \Exp_{\pi(x)} \left[ \nabla \log \pi(x) \nabla \log \pi(x)^\top \right]$.
+This contradicts the common belief in adaptive MCMC that the covariance of $\pi$ is the best preconditioner.
+While this is a surprising result we show that $\mathcal{I}^{-1}$ connects with a certain quantity appearing in optimal scaling of RWM \citep{roberts1997weak, roberts2001optimal}.

 Having recognized $\mathcal{I}^{-1}$ as the optimal preconditioning we derive an easy to implement and computationally efficient adaptive MCMC algorithm that learns from the history of gradients produced as MALA runs.
 This method sequentially updates an empirical inverse Fisher estimate $\hat{\mathcal{I}}_n^{-1}$ using a recursion having quadratic cost $O(d^2)$ ($d$ is the dimension of $x$) per iteration.
 In practice, since for sampling we need a square root matrix of $\hat{\mathcal{I}}_n^{-1}$ we implement the recursions over a square root matrix by adopting classical results from Kalman filtering \citep{Potter1963,Bierman1977}.
 We compare our method against MALA that learns the preconditioning with standard adaptive MCMC \citep{haario2001adaptive}, a position-dependent Riemannian manifold MALA \cite{GirolamiCalderhead11} as well as simple MALA (without preconditioning) and HMC.
 In several experiments we show that the proposed algorithm significantly outperforms all other methods.